Maxim-91/openaq-ingestion/README.md

 This project was developed with the help of AI tools.

 Used ChatGPT for:
-- understanding project requirements
+- understanding project requirements;
-- writing Python code
+- explaining some parts of Python code and making changes to the code;
-- debugging issues
+- debugging issues.

 All code was reviewed and adapted manually.